-^{} In July 2020, the IASB issued Classification of Liabilities as Current or Non-current - Deferral of Effective Date which defers the effective date by one year to annual reporting periods beginning on or after 1 January 2023.
+5 In July 2020, the IASB issued Classification of Liabilities as Current or Non-current - Deferral of Effective Date which deferred the effective date by one year to annual reporting periods beginning on or after 1 January 2023.
+Subsequently ED/2021/9 Non-current Liabilities with Covenants (Proposed amendments to IAS 1) published in November 2021 proposes to defer this effective date to no earlier than 1 January 2024.